Tornadoes of 2021: February

-There were 11 tornadoes confirmed in the United States in February.

-February 15
+February 15 (United States)

 On February 15, the Storm Prediction Center issued an Enhanced risk for severe weather.
 Multiple tornadoes, two of which were strong and destructive, struck the states of Florida, Georgia, and North Carolina.
 One supercell produced a tornado family of three tornadoes in the Florida Panhandle and Southwestern Georgia, with the final one being a large, strong EF2 tornado that caused major damage to homes and injured five people just outside of Damascus, Georgia.
 Around midnight, a destructive high-end EF3 tornado heavily damaged or destroyed dozens of homes in the Ocean Ridge Plantation subdivision near Sunset Beach, North Carolina.
 A community garden center and two homes were leveled at that location, one of which was swept completely away.
 A large metal building, several vehicles and RVs, and many trees sustained significant damage as well.
 Three fatalities and 10 injuries occurred as a result of this tornado.
 It was the deadliest tornado in Southeastern North Carolina since an F3 tornado killed eight in Riegelwood in November 2006.
 A total of six tornadoes were confirmed.

 March

-There were 139 tornadoes confirmed in the United States in March.

-March 13
+March 13 (United States)

-On the morning of March 13, the Storm Prediction Center issued a moderate risk with severe weather outlook for the Texas Panhandle, including a 15% risk for strong tornadoes.
+On the morning of March 13, the Storm Prediction Center issued a moderate risk for the Texas Panhandle, including a 15% risk for strong tornadoes.
 Multiple tornadoes touched down across the Panhandle, mainly areas between Lubbock and Amarillo and points eastward.
 A large EF2 wedge tornado moved from southwest of Happy in Swisher County to east of Canyon in Randall County, toppling a cell tower, inflicting major roof damage to homes, and snapping trees and power poles.
 As the tornado dissipated, a new tornado, rated EF1, formed and moved into Armstrong County, passing over Palo Duro Canyon, where several RVs were tossed and a cabin had its roof blown off.
 A third tornado was spawned just northeast of the second one, also crossing from Randall County to Armstrong County and lifting near Washburn, just before crossing into Carson County.
 Another EF2 tornado caused minor damage in Clarendon before strengthening and causing major damage to power poles and a mobile home near the Greenbelt Lake Reservoir.
 Farther to the north, an EF2 tornado moved through a rural area near Ensign, Kansas, snapping power poles and causing damage to grain bins and pivot irrigation sprinklers, although no tornado warning was issued for the storm.
 Several other tornadoes touched down very briefly and received ratings of EFU because they did not cause any damage.
 A total of 21 tornadoes were confirmed.